neorning97/Master-s-thesis/scripts/gene_expression/DE_volcano/README.md

 overrepresentation after multiple testing correction.
 Using only 20 genes per list is typically too few.

-**Why show all genes in grey rather than only translocated genes?**
+**Why show all genes in gray rather than only translocated genes?**
 The full genome-wide distribution in the background provides essential context.
 Without it, you cannot judge whether the translocated genes are unusually significant or simply typical of what you would expect from genes